-In this tutorial we will build the main screen of the ArrowDateSelector app: a glassy date selector that lets you step one day at a time using steel-style arrow buttons, smart labels like “Today” and “Tomorrow”, and smooth motion.
+We build the main screen of ArrowDateSelector: a glassy date selector that steps one day at a time with steel-style arrow buttons, smart labels like “Today” and “Tomorrow”, and smooth motion.

 What we’re building